ErImranKhan/RAG_MODEL/README.md

 <h1> 📄 Document Chat System </h1>
 <hr>

-<b> This project is a Document Chat System that allows users to upload PDF documents, index them using Pinecone, and ask questions about the content of the documents.
-The system leverages Google's Generative AI models, Streamlit for the UI, Firebase for document metadata storage, and Pinecone for vector-based search. <b>
+This project is a Document Chat System that allows users to upload PDF documents, index them using Pinecone, and ask questions about the content of the documents.
+The system leverages Google's Generative AI models, Streamlit for the UI, Firebase for document metadata storage, and Pinecone for vector-based search.

 <h2> 🚀 Features </h2>